Undergraduate Program Overview

 Graduates work with people of all ages and with a wide variety of problems and issues: children, elders, families, persons with mental illness, children living in foster care, families receiving hospice care.

+Graduate Study.
 BSW graduates qualify for “advanced standing” in the Master of Social Work program of the University of Maine and at many graduate programs of Social Work nationwide.
 In most programs, admission to “advanced standing” means that the student may complete the MSW program in less than the traditional two years.
 The BSW degree is also good preparation for graduate study in psychology, human development, family studies, counselor education, criminal justice, law, and public administration.